 and we find that $ \hat{\mathbb{A}}_n = \mathbb{A}_n $, as the trace is invariant under both transposition and conjugation.

 The transfer matrix $ \mathfrak{t} $ should naturally be constant with respect to time.
 In the open spin chain case, we can therefore use this to find relations between the reflection matrices $ K^{\pm} $ and the Lax pairs, $ (L_n, {\mathbb A}_n) $ and $ (\hat{L}_n, \hat{\mathbb A}_n) $.
 We take first the derivative of the transfer matrix, and also find from the zero curvature condition that $ \dot{T} = {\mathbb A}_{N + 1} T - T {\mathbb A}_1 $, and $ \dot{\hat{T}} = \hat{\mathbb A}_1 \hat{T} - \hat{T} \hat{\mathbb A}_{N + 1} $.
-Inserting these results into our time derivative of the transfer matrix, and after grouping the terms in a suggestive manner, we get that:
+Inserting these results into our time derivative of the transfer matrix, and after grouping the terms in a suggestive manner, we get that

 We shall consider the semi-infinite chain $N\to \infty$, so we are mostly interested in the boundary attached to the first site of the chain.
-Indeed, demanding that the time derivative of the transfer matrix is zero, we conclude that:
+Indeed, the time derivative of the transfer matrix is zero, provided that

 The latter has the appearance of the time part of a BT, with $ K^{-} $ being a Darboux-type matrix.
 Note that in this case the quantities $ {\mathbb A}_n $ and $ \hat{\mathbb A}_n $ are somehow related via reflection, given the underlying algebraic construction of the modified monodromy matrix.